meepysaur/cafe_analysis/README.md

 ### Overview of Findings

-In 2023, Cafe Cozy has generated a total of $76,765.50 in revenue.
+In 2023, Café Cozy has generated a total of $76,765.50 in revenue.
 Across these transactions, the café sold 25,963 units, resulting in an average order value (AOV) of $8.93 and an average basket size of 3.0 items per order.
 Revenue is almost evenly split between channels, with 50.3% coming from in-store purchases and 49.7% from takeaway.
 Based on these results, the following sections will explore the key drivers behind performance and highlight opportunities to further improve commercial outcomes.

 Below is the overview page from the Power BI dashboard: